Casa 2057 Renovation Renovation & Landscape Design

 Located in a quintessential South LA neighborhood lined with Spanish-style homes, this modest 1920s bungalow sought some love after a century of wear and tear.
 With settled foundations and slightly askew walls, we took on the challenge of integrating clean lines to blend modern with traditional.

-The design for the backyard landscaping was inspired by Southern California’s ubiquitous kidney bean swimming pools, Luis Barragan’s pink walls, and a Mediterranean planting palette.
-The former sea of sod has recently been transformed into a wildlife habitat with an organic mix of fruit trees and aromatic herbs to create a bountiful and aromatic retreat.
+The backyard landscaping was inspired by Southern California’s ubiquitous kidney bean swimming pools, Luis Barragan’s pink walls, and a Mediterranean planting palette.
+The former sea of sod was transformed into a wildlife habitat with a mix of fruit trees and edible plants to create a bountiful and aromatic retreat.
+A pergola was added to create an outdoor dining area with a bougainvillea backdrop.